Worklytics/psoxy/docs/sources/google-workspace/google-workspace.md

 organization may have a Custom Role with sufficient privileges.

-## Provisioning API clients Without Terraform
+## Provisioning API clients without Terraform

 Instructions for how to set up Google Workspace without Terraform: